Pre-Islamic Arabia: Nabateans

-The Nabataeans are not to be found among the tribes that are listed in Arab genealogies because the Nabatean kingdom ended a long time before the coming of Islam.
-They settled east of the Syro-African rift between the Dead Sea and the Red Sea, that is, in the land that had once been Edom.
+The Nabataeans are first mentioned as inhabiting the area east of the Syro-African rift between the Dead Sea and the Red Sea, that is, in the land that had once been Edom.
 And although the first sure reference to them dates from 312 BCE, it is possible that they were present much earlier.

+Josephus, writing in Jewish Antiquities 1.12.4) in the Roman era, described the descendants of Ishmael as Arabs, linking them with the Nabataeans, the tribe of Nebaioth:

+twelve sons in all were born to Ishmael, Nabaioth(es), Kedar, Abdeêl, Massam, Masma, Idum(as), Masmes, Chodam, Thaiman, Jetur, Naphais, Kadmas.
+These occupied the whole country extending from the Euphrates to the Red Sea and called it Nabatene.
+And it is these who conferred their names on the Arabian nation (to tōn Arabōn ethnos) and its tribes.

+The identification of the Arabs as Ishmaelites has also been expressed by Apollonius Molon and Origen, and was later adopted by Eusebius and Jerome.
+Classical Arab historians sometimes name Nebaioth as an ancestor of Muhammad.
+However the majority of traditions point to Kedar, another son of Ishmael, as his ancestor.

 Petra (from the Greek petra, meaning 'of rock') lies in the Jordan Rift Valley, east of Wadi `Araba in Jordan about 80 km south of the Dead Sea.
 It came into prominence in the late 1st century BCE through the success of the spice trade.
 The city was the principal city of ancient Nabataea and was famous above all for two things: its trade and its hydraulic engineering systems.
 It was locally autonomous until the reign of Trajan, but it flourished under Roman rule.
 The town grew up around its Colonnaded Street in the 1st century and by the middle of the 1st century had witnessed rapid urbanization.
 The quarries were probably opened in this period, and there followed virtually continuous building through the 1st and 2nd centuries CE.